manjunath-ab/llm_automata/README.md

-# ai_data_engineer
+# snowflake sensei
-Goal is to make a local LLM chatbot that is well versed in the field on data engineering and can solve those problems
+Goal is to make a local LLM chatbot that is well versed in snowflake documenation will provide solutions based on that